-Navy Vet Kristian Saucier Pardoned By Trump To Sue Barack Obama and James Comey
+Kristian Saucier, Navy Vet Pardoned By Trump, To Sue Barack Obama And James Comey

 In a recent interview on Fox & Friends, Vermont resident Saucier admitted that he made a mistake at age 22 in a misguided attempt to get some mementos or keepsakes of his Navy service.

-The federal government overreacted for political reasons, he implied, however, against the backdrop of the above-referenced investigation of Hillary Clinton’s use of private email server.
+The federal government overreacted for political reasons, he implied, against the backdrop of the above-referenced investigation of Hillary Clinton’s use of private email server.

 “It’s unfortunate that one prosecutor and a couple of FBI agents really just destroyed my life for no reason.
 This case could have been handled at a much lower level within the military, as it should have been, because I was active duty at the time.
 And I would have taken my punishment the same way, like a man…it was a clear attempt by the Department of Justice under Obama to use me as a scapegoat to take the heat of Hillary Clinton for mishandling classified information…”